j-w-yun/ecs265/README.md

   * r: execution result

 ## TODO

-* digest generation function
+  * Code review for timer and state lock
-* MAC generation function
+  * Code review for digest and MAC generation function